kubeadm init

 Once control plane Pods are up and running, the kubeadm init sequence can continue.

-6. Generates the token that additional nodes can use to register themselves with a control-plane in the future.
-Optionally, the user can provide a token via --token, as described in the kubeadm token docs.
+6. Generates the token that additional nodes can use to register themselves with a control plane in the future.
+Optionally, the user can provide a token via --token, as described in the kubeadm token documents.

 7. Makes all the necessary configurations for allowing node joining with the Bootstrap Tokens and TLS Bootstrap mechanism: